 When debating whether to spend money to attract new customers or to take care of the customers you already have, the answer is usually simple: The costs of acquiring a new customer far outweigh the costs of keeping one you already have.

-Using the steps outlined above, you can arm your marketing team with the necessary data and customer insights that will help your company not only identify and retain potential churners but also improve the customer experience overall.
+Using the steps outlined above, you can arm your marketing team with the necessary data science and customer insights that will help your company not only identify and retain customers but also improve the customer experience overall.